ryanisaacg/mgpm/README.md

 To see if a package is installed, run the command `xclm has <name>`

-To see all installed packages, run the command `mpgm list`
+To see all installed packages, run the command `xclm list`